-Results of hypothesis evaluation are summarized in Table 9.
+Results of hypothesis evaluation are summarized in Table 10.

-Table 9: Research theses
+Table 10: Research theses

 Used primary research methos ID Thesis Scientific novelty QT1 Based on utility dimensions of consulting services classification of consulting roles and functions can be formed.
 New QT2 New purchasing situation strongly influences buying preferences.
-New Explorative qualitative research QT3 In the course of uniqueness of project, the first phase of the consulting process is considered as colearning (competence exchange).
-New (QH = Quasi hypothesis) QT4 QT4 Personal preferences of participants in the buying process significantly influence the final purchasing decision and selection of consultants.
+New Explorative qualitative QT3 In the course of uniqueness of project, the first phase of the consulting process is considered as co-learning (competence exchange).
+New research (QT = Quasi thesis) QT4 Personal preferences of participants in the consulting process significantly influence the perception of service quality.
 New QT5 Assessment of utility of the consulting service is materialized in the post transactional process.
 New QT6 The dimension structure of quality evaluation of management consulting projects is hierarchical (conceptual model can be formed).
-Novel Quantitative Т1 The most frequently mentioned utility dimensions by clients are lack of special resources, project management, organizational stimulation.
-New research T2 There is a significant difference in the importance of success dimensions (conceptual model).
+Novel T1 The most frequently mentioned utility dimensions by clients are lack of special resources, project management, organizational stimulation.
+New Quantitative research Т2 There is a significant difference in the importance of quality dimensions (conceptual model).
 Novel Т3 Importance of attributes of relationship quality are significantly differ.
 New